These ten playgrounds are top places for play, where thoughtful landscaping and fun equipment have been combined to create something special.

 No toilets on site but there are some at Murchison Park nearby.

-Located at the Scarborough end of Sumner Beach this has been a favourite destination for families so can be quite busy.
+Located near the Armagh Street entrance to the gardens, this has long been a favourite destination for families so can be quite busy.

 This list would not be complete without this showcase playground in the central city.